 8. Put things away

 Living in an uncluttered home is one thing.
 Being able to find things is something else.

 When I can’t find something, it’s usually because I haven’t put it away.

-This seems like a small thing but it has made a big difference to how quickly I can get ready to go somewhere.
+This seems like a small thing but it has made a big difference to my stress levels.

 9. Keep Sundays simple